janesh002/email-parser/README.md

 ### Installing

-Install gmail api gem:
+Install dependencies:
-gem install google-api-client -v 0.24.3 gem install googleauth -v 0.6.6
+sudo bundle install

 Configure a new project in https://console.developers.google.com/ and add Gmail API to your project.
 Download OAuth2 credentials of Gmail API.
 Put contents of that file to root of the project in credentials.json file.